Most people have a place they love to visit where, when they arrive, all worries seem to disappear. Our team shares some of theirs.

 When we started to chat about the concept of having a 'happy place' here in the office, and amongst our merry team of remote employees, it soon became obvious that this is a subject that not only engages people but also makes them smile.
-So, we decided to share the Loco2 team's chat about where, in Europe, they choose as their happy place.
+So, we decided to share our team's chat about where, in Europe, they choose as their happy place.
 The only caveat was, not surprisingly, that it had to be accessible by train.
 We also encourage you to start your own conversations at work, home or on social media about where your #happyplace is.
 You will soon see - this is a conversation that livens things up a little.

 Where is your happy place?

 “Lyon!
 I love it for the amazing food, the lovely people, the history and the Art!
 And the fact it’s only a couple hours past Paris.
 I feel elated and relaxed there.
 (This got a big thumbs up from Aurelie Butin, Director of Business Development, who hails from Lyon). “ - Mykil Owusu-Boateng, Travel Geek Team